DGollings/lokomotive-kubernetes-metallb/README.md

 }
 ```

-For testing, you can apply the echo server in the `test` directory
+For testing, you can apply the echo server in the `test` directory:
 `kubectl apply -f test/echo-server.yaml`
 followed by:
 `kubectl get service -n echoserver`